The Hidden Costs of Landfilling Plastic Scrap — and How Selling It Strengthens Your Bottom Line

 U.S. Lawmakers Signal Strong Support for Recycling Innovation — What It Means for Plastic Scrap Buyers

 As federal lawmakers push for stronger recycling systems, Domino Plastics sees a bright future for the plastic scrap industry.
-On July 17, the House Energy & As federal lawmakers ramp up support for recycling innovation, Domino Plastics welcomes the attention and action.
 On July 17, the House Energy & Commerce Subcommittee on Environment held a hearing titled: “Beyond the Blue Bin: Forging a Federal Landscape for Recycling Innovation and Economic Growth.”

 The hearing focused on how recycling—especially chemical recycling and e-waste recovery—can help drive domestic job creation, support manufacturing, and reduce dependence on foreign materials.